Multiple Sclerosis (MS)

 How is MS diagnosed?

-Diagnosing MS is not always easy.
-The first symptoms may be vague, and many of the symptoms can be caused by problems other than MS. Try not to be frustrated if months or even years go by before your illness is definitely identified as MS.
+Diagnosing MS isn't always easy.
+The first symptoms may be vague.
+And many of the symptoms can be caused by problems other than MS.

-MS is not diagnosed unless a doctor can be sure that you have had at least two attacks.
+MS is not diagnosed unless a doctor can be sure that you have had at least two attacks affecting at least two different areas of your central nervous system.
 The doctor will examine you, ask you questions about your symptoms, and do some tests.
 An MRI is often used to confirm the diagnosis, because the patches of damage (lesions) caused by MS attacks can be seen with this test.

 How is it treated?